zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

       source: :zeek:type:`string`
          An identification of the source of the file data.
-E.g. it may be a network protocol over which it was transferred, or a local file path which was read, or some other input source.
+E.g. it may be a network protocol over which it was transferred, or a local file path including filename which was read, or some other input source.
-         Examples are: "HTTP", "SMTP", "IRC_DATA", or the file path.
+         Examples are: "HTTP", "SMTP", "IRC_DATA", or the filename, or even the full path and filename.

       is_orig: :zeek:type:`bool` :zeek:attr:`&optional`
          If the source of this file is a network connection, this field